groonga/groonga/doc/source/reference/commands/table_create.rst

 ``token_filters``
 ^^^^^^^^^^^^^^^^^^

-It specifies token filters that is used to some processes tokenized token.
+Specifies token filters that is used to some processes tokenized token.

 You cannot use ``token_filters`` with ``TABLE_NO_KEY`` because ``TABLE_NO_KEY`` doesn't support key.